-The scope of this content includes the following topics, and what is memorandum of association.
+The scope of this content includes the following topics, and table of MOA and memorandum of association format.

 A company can undertake only those activities that are mentioned in the objective of memorandum of association.
 In other words, the Memorandum of Association lays down the boundary beyond which the actions of the company cannot exceed.

 MOA helps the creditors, shareholders and any other person that are interacting and dealing with the company, to know the company's powers and objectives.
 In addition to this, M0A contents help the prospective shareholders in taking the right decision while investing in the company.

-As per Section 4 of the Companies Act, 2013, companies shall form the MOA as specified in Tables A to E in Schedule I of the Act.
-The company shall adopt a Table applicable to it as there are various tables for different companies.
+As per Section 4 of the Companies Act, 2013, companies shall forms of MOA as specified in Tables A to E in Schedule I of the Act.
+The company shall adopt a Table applicable to it as there are various tables of moa for different companies.
 Here is the list of forms with their details: